uvd540/asteroids-odin/README.md

 Odin supports compiling to a `js_wasm32` target that has less limitations.
 However, we cannot use that because `raylib` requires _emscripten_ in order to translate its OpenGL calls into WebGL.
 Emscripten has some hacks to pull in its own C standard library stuff, so that's sort-of the "OS layer" you have in emscripten: Strange libc-in-a-web-browser.
 The Odin core libs don't support emscripten and never will.
 So that's why we use `freestanding`.

 When `main_web` has been compiled into an object file called `game.wasm.o`, then the emscripten compiler `emcc` is run.
 It is fed both the `game.wasm.o` file and also compiles the `main_web/main_web.c` file.
-That C file says what will happen when our game is run in a web browser: It'll call our Odin code!
+That C file says what will happen when our game is run in a web browser: It'll call our Odin code! (we also feed `emcc` the prebuilt raylib and raygui wasm libs).

 Since our odin code is compiled using `freestanding`, no allocators or anything is set up.
 That's why `main_web/main_web_entry.odin` sets up an allocator, temp allocator and logger in the `web_init` proc.